 - Squash plants and fruits grow in large size, so they need more water.
 Giving a good amount produces a delicious sweet squash.

-- Water the plant once in a week.
-In the summer and dry season, you should water more frequently.
+- Water the plant once a week.
+In the summer and dry seasons, you should water more frequently.

 - Don’t wet the leaves, water only at the base of the plant.
 Water thoroughly till it drains out from the holes.

 - Water the plants early in the morning, maintain the moisture levels regularly.

 - Soil should remain moist six inches deep.

 Best place for Growing Squash In Containers

 - There are both varieties of squashes are grown in warm climates and cool climates.

 - But all types of squash need a good amount of sunlight.

 - Outdoors like balconies, terraces, window shelves are the best place to place squash containers.